In this documentation, we will show you how to use the 3D Clean Plate feature to achieve better keying with tracked cameras.

 After the texture has been saved it will be automatically loaded into the Texture From File property.

-Please note that even with these limitations you should get better results than without using a 3D Clean Plate.
+NOTE: Even with these limitations you should get better results than without using a 3D Clean Plate.

-Hard edges in the green screen
+Hard Edges in the Green Screen

 If your green screen is made of parts that are very different in color you may experience that these edges are visible in the keying.